Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 ## Track Vulnerabilities

-You can [send vulnerabilities to a bugtracker](admin-orgintegrations.html#bugtracker) from the **Send Vulnerability** (paper plane) icon located on the **Vulnerabilities** page, or from the **Vulnerabilities** tab of an **Application Overview** page.
+You can [send vulnerabilities to a bugtracker](admin-orgintegrations.html#bugtracker) from the **Send Vulnerability** (paper plane) icon located on the **Vulnerabilities** page, or from the **Vulnerabilities** tab of an application's **Overview** page.
 In the dialog that follows, choose which information should be included when exporting the findings.

 <a href="assets/images/Send-to-bugtracker-dialog.png" rel="lightbox" title="Bugtracker export options"><img class="thumbnail" src="assets/images/Send-to-bugtracker-dialog.png"/></a>

 >**Note:** Bugtrackers must be configured before you send vulnerabilities.

-When a vulnerability is sent to a bugtracker, the status of the vulnerability changes to **Reported** in the **Vulnerabilities** page or the **Vulnerabilities** tab of an application's details page.
+When a vulnerability is sent to a bugtracker, the status of the vulnerability changes to **Reported** in the **Vulnerabilities** page and the **Vulnerabilities** tab of an application's details page.
 An arrow icon also appears beside the status in the grid row for the vulnerability.
 Hover over this icon for more information, including the bugtracker name(s) and corresponding ticket number(s).

 <a href="assets/images/Sent-to-bugtracker.png" rel="lightbox" title="Vulnerabilities sent to bugtracker"><img class="thumbnail" src="assets/images/Sent-to-bugtracker.png"/></a>